V-Varga/TrichoCompare/README.md

 ```

+Please note that as of the writing of this section on 16.09.2022, the MitoFates website was not accessible.
+It is unclear whether this is a temporary error.

 #### SignalP

 SignalP is a signal peptide detection software that predicts protein targeting for secretion.
 The program homepage is available here: http://www.cbs.dtu.dk/services/SignalP/